 Once Upon a River

 It’s 1978 and Margo Crane, a 15 year-old, part-Native teen, must take to the Stark River on an odyssey.
-Akin to Huck Finn, this is a heroine like no other.
 Based on the best-selling novel ONCE UPON A RIVER, by Bonnie Jo Campbell.
+(Warning: sexual violence)

 Sunday, September 29th